cryptokroko515/librio/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-You will need python installed.
+* You will need python installed.
-You need to have a Binance account with some $$$ in crypto.
+* You need to have a Binance account with some $$$ in crypto.
-You will also need to have an api key enabled.
-Please be very careful with this key.
+* You will also need to have an api key enabled.
+Please be **very careful** with this key.
-Don't upload it to anything and if possible set the api setting to limit IP addresses.
+* **Don't upload it to anything and if possible set the api setting to limit IP addresses.**

 ### Installing

+Copy your API KEY and SECRET to the appropriate places in `config.py`

 ```
 git clone https://github.com/Daniel-Wang/librio.git